Landing page trends are always changing.

 It’s just an educated guess until you collect the data, and you never know if you’re just a guess or two away from a big win.

-On that note, check out these 35 landing page trends worth testing out in 2019.
+On that note, check out these 35 landing page trends worth testing out yourself.

 Landing Page Trend #1: Short & Sweet